Discover the Ried d’Alsace by bike (40km)

 An easy bike ride in the Alsace ried

-This loop allows you to discover its landscapes, its built heritage… And even its culinary heritage if you wish!
-The itinerary is about 40km long and easy because it is quite flat: this is one of the big advantages compared to the Route des Vins, for example 😉 You can count on about 3 hours of cycling.
-This loop is fully marked: you have signs BL 463 (local loop 463) allowing you to follow the route easily without even looking at the map.
-Really practical!
+This cycling itinerary allows you to discover its landscapes, its built heritage… And even its culinary heritage if you wish!
+The route is around 40km long and fairly flat, which is one of the big advantages over the Route des Vins, for example 😉 You can expect to cycle for about 3 hours.

 Benfeld – Water level and city center